Belief in mysticism is the underlying premise for many religions. Can mysticism exist apart from a religious tradition?

 Most importantly, we need to be honest with ourselves.
 The following four categories are just one way to look at mysticism.
 It is the stimulus for thought-provoking discussions.

-1) The Religious Devote
+1) The Religious Devotee

-First, the religious devote.
+First, is the religious devotee.
 They filter their belief in mysticism through the boundaries of their religion.
 In this case, religion becomes a personal identity.
 Life is an act of devotion to the doctrine, often reaching every aspect of life.
 Dogma is the controlling mechanism as are the words of a religious leader.

 Religious devotees have three main concerns: